 Miranda: Word of mouth and social media have been the most successful for me.
 I built up a reputation, and clients referred me.
 Additionally, participating in social media has been successful.
 My profile on LinkedIn has led to clients, as have my tweets.
 Additionally, my participation in niche social bookmarking sites and networking efforts at niche conferences have helped.
 Focusing on a niche (finance in my case) has allowed me to become an expert on writing about finance, and making connections on social media and through word of mouth has been a big help to my business.

-What is your number one source of traffic?
+What is your number one source of blog traffic?

 Lisa: Our number one source of traffic is returning visitors, followed by Google and then social media.